pjgross/MicroService/README.md

-I will update the readme in the comming weeks
+I will update the readme in the coming weeks